Last updated on July 16th, 2019 at 12:00 pm

-A spacious, open and decidedly undusty new museum opened last year.
+A spacious, open and decidedly undusty new museum opened in 2013.
 It lacks the oddball charm of the old place, but it is an interesting and entertaining stop where the eclectic collection has a little something for everyone.

 Located on Hutchinson Island, it’s a nice addition to a weekend of beaches and outdoor activity.